-Jammu and Kashmir: Six civilians injured in grenade attack in Sopore, say police
+Jammu and Kashmir: 19 civilians injured in grenade attack in Sopore, say reports

-One of the civilians, said to be in critical condition, was taken to a hospital in Srinagar.
+Six of the civilians, said to be in critical condition, were taken to a hospital in Srinagar.
 The rest are being treated in a local medical facility.

-Jammu and Kashmir Police on Monday said six civilians were injured after suspected militants threw a grenade at a bus stand in Sopore town.
+At least 19 civilians were injured on Monday after suspected militants threw a grenade at a bus stand in Sopore town, ANI reported.
 The incident came two days after injured six soldiers of a Central Reserve Police Force team were injured in a grenade attack at a checkpoint outside a hospital in Srinagar.

-One of the civilians, said to be in critical condition, was taken to a hospital in Srinagar, PTI reported.
+Six of the civilians, said to be in a critical condition, were taken to a hospital in Srinagar, PTI reported.
 The rest are being treated in a local medical facility.

 Security personnel cordoned off the area soon after the attack, and began looking for the assailants.
 No one has been arrested yet.